top of page

 Obviousness

-The definition of obviousness embodies what is evident and, in addition, it also encompasses a pseudo-attribute interpreted as truth, which was already discussed in the second and third articles of this 101 series: that which is presented as true, obvious, but which is not.
+The definition of obviousness embodies what is evident, and, in addition, it also encompasses a pseudo-attribute interpreted as truth, which was already discussed in the second and third articles of this 101 series: that which is presented as actual, apparent, but which is not.
+This pseudo-attribute of truth in the guise of obviousness underscores the importance of questioning and critically evaluating seemingly unquestionable information to avoid falling into deceptive interpretations or assumptions.

 The perception of obviousness, therefore, is constituted as a mechanism of confirmation.
-Through it, perceptual processes are directed in which the actual elaboration of discourse does not take place, since it is offered ready-made, so that it is immediately assimilated without being subjected to the filter of interpretation, leaving aside the cerebral processes involved in perception and thus leading to its deterioration.
-This case is similar to that of simplicity, with the difference that in that case the information was linked to contents that had already been assimilated in the brain: perception was stereotyped.
-However, now the possibility exists that the obvious information that is transmitted will be totally new, to which new brain spaces to occupy will be assigned and which will influence the development of cognitive processes.
+Perceptual processes are directed through it, where the actual elaboration of discourse does not take place, as it is offered ready-made.
+This allows for immediate assimilation without being subjected to the filter of interpretation, neglecting the cerebral processes involved in perception and ultimately leading to its deterioration.
+This case is similar to that of simplicity, with the difference that, in that case, the information was linked to contents that had already been assimilated in the brain: perception was stereotyped.
+However, now the possibility exists that the obvious information transmitted will be totally new, to which new brain spaces will be assigned and which will influence the development of cognitive processes.

 Lying: it is an intentional act. [...]
 There are no lies, there is that saying or that wanting to say which is called lying: to lie will be to address to another (since one only lies to another, one cannot lie to oneself, except to oneself as another) a statement or more than one statement, a series of statements (constatative or realisative) that the liar knows, in consciousness, in explicit, thematic, actual consciousness, that they constitute totally or partially false assertions.
 (Derrida, 1995)

-In other words, lying is the communication of fictitious truths in an intentional manner, just as the processes of coding and decoding visual symbology are also intentional, which result in manipulative actions that make use of semiotic conditioning factors or stimuli as tools for execution.
+In other words, lying is the communication of fictitious truths in an intentional manner, just as the processes of encoding and decoding visual symbology are also intentional, resulting in manipulative actions that use semiotics, conditioning factors, or stimuli as tools for execution.
+These deliberate acts of manipulation through visual communication highlight the intricate relationship between perception, cognition, and persuasion, emphasising the power of symbols and stimuli to influence our thoughts, beliefs, and behaviours.
+Consequently, understanding these intentional manipulations becomes crucial in navigating the complex landscape of visual information and maintaining critical thinking skills in an increasingly visually saturated world.

 Author Photo